Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 * An Azure Container Registry (ACR)
 * A Kubernetes deployment on an Azure Container Service (ACS) cluster
 * Application insights

-**NOTE**: The following items when completing the environment setup:

-* You will be prompted to sign in to Azure.
-To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.
-* During the authentication process you will be prompted for an account to authenticate with. **Important**: Select an account that has a valid Azure subscription and sufficient permissions to create resources in the account.
-* When the sign in is complete your subscription information will be presented and you will be prompted whether you wish to continue with the selected account.

-To setup the AML environment, on either Windows or Linux, run the following command:

-    az ml env setup -c

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take some time.
 Once the setup command has finished setting up the resource group, storage account, and ACR, it outputs environment export commands for the AML CLI environment.

-**Note**: If you do not supply a -c or -m parameter when you call the environment set up, the environment is configured a local only mode.
+**Note**: If you do not supply a -c parameter when you call the environment set up, the environment is configured a local only mode.
 If you choose this option, you will not be able to run any cluster mode commands.

-The setup command saves a file in your home directory that contains commands to configure your environment.
-You must run these commands before you use the Azure Machine Learning CLI to operationalize your models.

 ### Windows